 Learn to Use ITensor

-If you are installing Julia on a remote cluster, such as those available at many labs or universities, and Julia is not already available by default or through a software module system, then you can still easily install your own local version of Julia.
+If you would like to use the Julia version of ITensor Julia on a remote cluster, such as at many labs or universities, but Julia is not available system-wide, you can still easily install your own local version of Julia.
+A local install will offer the same performance and features (package manager, etc.) as a system-wide install, and you can upgrade it at your own pace.

-To install Julia locally on your account, follow these basic steps (details may vary slightly depending on your setup):
+To install Julia locally within your cluster account, follow these basic steps (details may vary slightly depending on your setup):

 - Use the tar program to uncompress the .tar.gz file you have downloaded.